What Are Dental Crowns?

 Why CEREC Crowns?

 There are many benefits of a CEREC restoration.
+(CEREC stands for Chair-side Economical Restoration of Esthetic Ceramics.)
 The introduction of new 3D technology such as CEREC machines means no more lengthy waits or multiple visits in order to have crowns fitted.
 Best of all, the process of fitting temporary crowns is eliminated, and you can leave the practise with permanent, durable, comfortable, stain-resistant crowns after just one visit.

 A quick, efficient CEREC crown treatment costs no more than conventional crowns, plus the procedure is far less invasive.